primayoriko/ASPNetCore-Template/README.md

 ## Tools Needed
 ---------
-To make editing these code easier, these are tools that you should have and mastered (at least the basics)
+To make edits of these code easier, these are tools that you should have and mastered (at least the basics)
 1. [Visual Studio](https://visualstudio.microsoft.com/)
-2. API Tester (such as [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/))
+2. API Development App (such as [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/))
 3. Web Browser (such Mozilla, Chrome, etc)

 ## Solution Structure